hyperspy/hyperspy/doc/user_guide/tools.rst

 in :py:class:`~.signal.BaseSignal`.
 Most of them are just wrapped numpy functions.

-The methods that perform mathematical opearation over one or more axis at a time are:
+The methods that perform mathematical operation over one or more axis at a time are:

 * :py:meth:`~.signal.BaseSignal.sum`